siira13/alx-pre_course/README.md

-   Create a new directory insde a repo
+ Create a new file inside a repository

-  This is creating a new directory inside "alx-pre_course" repository also commit and push the new README.md file.
+this is task 1 creating two non empity README files inside alx-pre_course repo